 · Mental health.
 Other Mental Health information.
 Nutrition

 During the 2010-11, student athletes contributed nearly 6000 hours of community service showing their sincere dedication and involvement in the local community.
 Some of the major projects that the student athletes have chosen to lend their time to include the Corvallis Fall Carnival (Trick or Treat with the Beavs), valet parking for Celebrate Corvallis and the Winter Gala, The Other Side Talent Show, Read with the Beavs, Habitat for Humanity, various cancer research organizations including Relay for Life, skills coaching for youth, and autograph signing.
 The student athlete of Oregon State contributes to the local and world community because of their belief and commitment to the community and the benefits their efforts may bring to society.

 Linda Johnson, Director of the Student Athlete Development Program is able to coordinate community service events.
 Team and/or student athletes may coordinate their own community service events based on t heir passions.
-Outside organizations requesting student athlete volunteers for any event must do so via this form -- Student-Athlete Volunteer Request Form.
-Save and e-mail to Linda.Johnson@oregonstate.edu or FAX to 541-737-2140.
+Outside organizations requesting student athlete volunteers for any event must do so by contacting Linda.Johnson@oregonstate.edu.
 To successfully meet your request, a minimum of 15 days lead time prior to your event.